awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 For *X* you can choose from pre\-set times in seconds: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.
 This percentage is calculated as follows:

 \(Contacts removed from queue in *X* seconds / Contacts queued\) \* 100

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is SERVICE\_LEVEL
 + Type: String
 + Min value: 0\.00%
 + Max value: 100\.00%